 $$ – Nook

-The “Pure” boasts a certified organic coconut core layered with 1” of natural latex foam, while its economical sisters – the Lite & Air – features a certified non-toxic CertiPUR foam fused with non-toxic PETE (aka recycled plastic) for lightweight comfort and breathability.
-And don’t discount the Air, which weighs less than your infant at 7 lbs!
+The Pure boasts a certified organic coconut coir base layered with 1” of natural latex foam, while its sisters – The Dream & The Air – feature an up-cycled cotton denim and certified non-toxic CertiPUR foam (respectively) fused with non-toxic PETE (aka recycled plastic) for lightweight comfort and breathability.
+The weights vary greatly, by the way.
+The Air is only 7 pounds; The Dream is 20; The Pure is 25.
+Oooph!

 With their patented eucalyptus mattress cover, Nook has essentially made your nights pee-drama-free.
 Any moisture will bead up onto the cover of the mattress for about 30 minutes, giving you plenty of time to grab a blanket (or… newspaper?).